wp-plugins/quiz-master-next/readme.txt

 * Can enable comment boxes for each question and/or comment section at the end of the quiz
 * Can enable hints for questions
 * Saves the results after a user takes the quiz
-* Now saves the users answers and comments after taking the quiz
+* Saves the users answers and comments after taking the quiz
 * Features audit trail so admins can keep track of who adds, edits, or deletes quizzes and questions
 * Features useful statistics for how quizzes been taken
 * Create surveys by utilizing the comment boxes instead of answers
 * Create Contact Forms
+* Customize templates for landing page after the quiz has been taken
+* Customize emails that are sent to users and admins
+* Questions can be in predetermined order or random
+* Leaderboards for every quiz

 == Installation ==